Ivanitchoo/Ivanitchoo/README.md

 - 👋 Hi, I’m @Ivanitchoo
 - 👀 I’m interested in software development and cyber security.
 - 🌱 I’m currently learning JavaScript and AWS.
-- 💞️ I’m looking to collaborate on integratin projects.
+- 💞️ I’m looking to collaborate on integration projects.
 - 📫 How to reach me: ivanalbano9@gmail.com

 <!---